 Regional Innovation Support Programme (RISP)

-The Regional Innovation Support Programme (RISP) invites participants to submit proposals for the following three separate and independent elements:
+The Regional Innovation Support Programme (RISP) invites participants to submit proposals for the following two separate and independent elements:

 - Regional Innovation Networking platforms aimed at establishing networking platforms to bring together research, development and innovation communities, technology SMMEs, industry and government.

-- Feasibility study or business plan support for innovation enabling mechanisms such as:
+- Feasibility study or business plan support support for innovation enabling mechanisms such as:

-- Science and Technology Parks, Techno Parks, Innovation Hubs or other similar concepts.
+a.
+Science and Technology Parks, Techno Parks, Innovation Hubs, Tech Hubs or other similar concepts.

 Click here to submit a proposal.